truongsonghiep/journey-to-the-west/chapter_001.md

 and present the Monkey King with wine, flowers, and fruits.
 The next day the Monkey King rose early and gave the instruction, *"Little ones, cut me some pinewood and make me a raft.
 Then find me a bamboo for the pole, and gather some fruits and the like.
 I'm about to leave."*

 When all was ready, he got onto the raft by himself.
 Pushing off with all his might, he drifted out toward the great ocean and, taking advantage of the wind, set sail for the border of South Jambūdvīpa Continent.
 Here is the consequence of this journey:

-The Heaven-born monkey, strong in magic might,
+*The Heaven-born monkey, strong in magic might,
 He left the mount and rode the raft to catch fair wind:
 He drifted across the sea to seek immortals‟ way, Determined in heart and mind to achieve great things.
 It's his lot, his portion, to quit earthly zeals:
 Calm and carefree, he‟ll face a lofty sage.
 He‟d meet, I think, a true, discerning friend:
-The source disclosed, all dharma will be known.
+The source disclosed, all dharma will be known.*

 It was indeed his fortune that, after he boarded the wooden raft, a strong southeast wind (which lasted for days) sent him to the northwestern coast, the border of the South Jambūdvīpa Continent.
-He took the pole to test the water, and, finding it shallow one day, he abandoned the raft and jumped ashore.
-On the beach there were people fishing, hunting wild geese, digging clams, and draining salt.
+He took the pole to test the water and, finding it shallow one day, he abandoned the raft and jumped ashore.
+On the beach, there were people fishing, hunting wild geese, digging clams, and draining salt.

 He approached them and, making a weird face and some strange antics, he scared them into dropping their baskets and nets and scattering in all directions.
 One of them could not run and was caught by the Monkey King, who stripped him of his clothes and put them on himself, aping the way humans wore them.
-With a swagger he walked through counties and prefectures, imitating human speech and human manners in the marketplaces.
+With a swagger, he walked through counties and prefectures, imitating human speech and human manners in the marketplaces.
 He rested by night and dined in the morning, but he was bent on finding the way of the Buddhas, immortals, and holy sages, on discovering the formula for eternal youth.
 He saw, however, that the people of the world were all seekers after profit and fame; there was not one who showed concern for his appointed end.
 This is their condition:

-When will end this quest for fortune and fame,
+> When will end this quest for fortune and fame,
-This tyrant of early rising and retiring late?
+> This tyrant of early rising and retiring late?
-Riding on mules they long for noble steeds;
+> Riding on mules they long for noble steeds;
-By now prime ministers, they hope to be kings.
+> By now prime ministers, they hope to be kings.
-For food and raiment they suffer stress and strain, Never fearing Yama's call to reckoning.
+> For food and raiment they suffer stress and strain,
+> Never fearing Yama's call to reckoning.
-Seeking wealth and power to give to sons of sons, There's not one ever willing to turn back.
+> Seeking wealth and power to give to sons of sons,
+> There's not one ever willing to turn back.

 The Monkey King searched diligently for the way of immortality, but he had no chance of meeting it.
 Going through big cities and visiting small towns, he unwittingly spent eight or nine years on the South Jambūdvīpa Continent before he suddenly came upon the Great Western Ocean.
 He thought that there would certainly be immortals living beyond the ocean; so, having built himself a raft like the previous one, he once again drifted across the Western Ocean until he reached the West Aparagodānīya Continent.
 After landing, he searched for a long time, when all at once he came upon a tall and beautiful mountain with thick forests at its base.
 Since he was afraid neither of wolves and lizards nor of tigers and leopards, he went straight to the top to look around.
 It was indeed a magnificent mountain:

-A thousand peaks stand like rows of spears,
+> A thousand peaks stand like rows of spears,
-Like ten thousand cubits of screen widespread.
+> Like ten thousand cubits of screen widespread.
-The sun's beams lightly enclose the azure mist;
+> The sun's beams lightly enclose the azure mist;
-17
-17
-In darkening rain, the mount's color turns cool and green.
+> In darkening rain, the mount's color turns cool and green.
-Dry creepers entwine old trees;
+> Dry creepers entwine old trees;
-Ancient fords edge secluded paths.
+> Ancient fords edge secluded paths.
-Rare flowers and luxuriant grass.
+> Rare flowers and luxuriant grass.
-Tall bamboos and lofty pines.
+> Tall bamboos and lofty pines.
-Tall bamboos and lofty pines
+> Tall bamboos and lofty pines
-For ten thousand years grow green in this blessed land.
+> For ten thousand years grow green in this blessed land.
-Rare flowers and luxuriant grass
+> Rare flowers and luxuriant grass
-In all seasons bloom as in the Isles of the Blest.
+> In all seasons bloom as in the Isles of the Blest.
-The calls of birds hidden are near.
+> The calls of birds hidden are near.
-The sounds of streams rushing are clear.
+> The sounds of streams rushing are clear.
-Deep inside deep canyons the orchids interweave.
+> Deep inside deep canyons the orchids interweave.
-On every ridge and crag sprout lichens and mosses.
+> On every ridge and crag sprout lichens and mosses.
-Rising and falling, the ranges show a fine dragon's pulse.
+> Rising and falling, the ranges show a fine dragon's pulse.
-Here in reclusion must an eminent man reside.
+> Here in reclusion must an eminent man reside.

 As he was looking about, he suddenly heard the sound of a man speaking deep within the woods.
 Hurriedly he dashed into the forest and cocked his ear to listen.
 It was someone singing, and the song went thus:

-I watch chess games, my ax handle's rotted.
+> I watch chess games, my ax handle's rotted.
-I chop at wood, zheng zheng the sound.
+> I chop at wood, zheng zheng the sound.
-I walk slowly by the cloud's fringe at the valley's entrance.
+> I walk slowly by the cloud's fringe at the valley's entrance.
-Selling my firewood to buy some wine,
+> Selling my firewood to buy some wine,
-I am happy and laugh without restraint.
+> I am happy and laugh without restraint.
-When the path is frosted in autumn's height,
+> When the path is frosted in autumn's height,
-I face the moon, my pillow the pine root.
+> I face the moon, my pillow the pine root.
-Sleeping till dawn
+> Sleeping till dawn
-I find my familiar woods.
+> I find my familiar woods.
-I climb the plateaus and scale the peaks
+> I climb the plateaus and scale the peaks
-To cut dry creepers with my ax.
+> To cut dry creepers with my ax.
-When I gather enough to make a load,
+> When I gather enough to make a load,
-I stroll singing through the marketplace
+> I stroll singing through the marketplace
-And trade it for three pints of rice,
+> And trade it for three pints of rice,
-With nary the slightest bickering
+> With nary the slightest bickering
-Over a price so modest.
+> Over a price so modest.
-Plots and schemes I do not know;
+> Plots and schemes I do not know;
-Without vainglory or attaint
+> Without vainglory or attaint
-My life's prolonged in simplicity.
+> My life's prolonged in simplicity.
-Those I meet,
+> Those I meet,
-If not immortals, would be Daoists,
+> If not immortals, would be Daoists,
-Seated quietly to expound the Yellow Court.
+> Seated quietly to expound the Yellow Court.

-When the Handsome Monkey King heard this, he was filled with delight, saying, “So the immortals are hiding in this place."*
-He leaped at once into the forest.
+When the Handsome Monkey King heard this, he was filled with delight, saying, *“So the immortals are hiding in this place."* He leaped at once into the forest.
 Looking again carefully, he found a woodcutter chopping firewood with his ax.
 The man he saw was very strangely attired.
-On his head he wore a wide splint hat
-Of seed-leaves freshly cast from new bamboos.
-On his body he wore a cloth garment
+On his head, he wore a wide splint hat of seed-leaves freshly cast from new bamboos.
+On his body, he wore a cloth garment...
-18
-18

 Of gauze woven from the native cotton.
 Around his waist he tied a winding sash
 Of silk spun from an old silkworm.